February 9th 2022

 “Stroking a pet can benefit you in the same way that a masseuse benefits from giving a massage," says Rachel.
 "When you pet a dog, you move and touch your own skin and pressure points in the skin are stimulated.
 If you don’t have a pet yourself, ask a dog owner in the park if you can pet their animal.
 Or connect with another animal, be that patting a horse in a field or stroking a cat.”

-If you’re not isolating with your partner (and you haven’t followed the Netherlands’ lead and shacked up with isolation buddy) chances are your sex drive has not been sated and there’s a very good argument for masturbation as a counter to skin hunger.
+If you’re alone, chances are your sex drive has not been sated and there’s a very good argument for masturbation as a counter to skin hunger.
 Sales data for sex toy brand Womanizer show that since coronavirus reared its head, sales numbers are well above projections, with global data more than a 50 per cent surge on original forecasts.

 Orgasms release oxytocin and this helps to lower the stress hormone cortisol.
 "But it's not only orgasm that can conquer the negative impacts of lack of social touch,” says Megyn White, clinical sexologist and director of education at sexual wellness brand Satisfyer.